 Britain has been hit by a series of terror attacks in 2017, the most recent being an attack on Muslim worshippers in Finsbury Park.

-Here is a list of major terrorist attacks and attempted terror plots going back to 1996:
+Here is a list of some major terrorist attacks and attempted terror plots going back to 1996:

 2017: 19 June